Chatelo/cohesive_devices_stats/README.md

    - Install the required packages by running the following command in your terminal:
      ```
      pip install -r requirements.txt
      ```

-3. **Install virtual environment if not available in the user's system:**
-   - If you don't have `virtualenv` installed on your system, you can install it using the following command:
-     ```
-     pip install virtualenv
-     ```

 ## Usage